justin-marian/router/README.md

 - **Forwarding Decisions:**
   - If a **matching route** is found, the router forwards the packet to the next hop.
-  - When **no matching route** is found ICMP messages are send, inform the sender that the packet was dropped:
+  - When **no matching route** is found ICMP messages are send, the packet was dropped because of:
     - `"Time Exceeded"`
     - `"Destination Unreachable"`